jacokok/engauge/README.md

 [![License][license-shield]](LICENSE)
 [![Build][build-shield]][build]

 Enguage is a circular gauge with icon card.
-The goal is to be a (almost) hot replacement for the build in gauge but with extra options and an icon.
+The goal is to be an (almost) hot replacement for the build in gauge while also having a mushroom look and feel.

 ## Installation